kevinlch421/Mobile-Product-Dashbroad/README.md

 ## Overview

-This Power BI dashboard analyzes mobile device specifications and pricing trends across global markets from 2020-2025.
-It help people who want to buy a new smart phone to compare hardware evolution, regional pricing strategies, and competitive positioning for over 1,200 devices.
+This Power BI dashboard helps you compare smartphones from 2020 to 2025.
+It shows important phone features like RAM, camera quality, and processors, along with price differences across countries.
+You can also see how phone technology has changed year by year.
+Use it to find phones with the best features for your needs, discover where you can get the best price, and easily compare over 1,200 different models.
+It's perfect for students who are researching their next phone purchase!

 ## Deployment